Feast of the Black Nazarene: Traslación

-The Black Nazarene is processed upon the Ándas, and traditionally only men were permitted to be mamámasán ("bearers"), the devotees pulling the wheeled Ándas by its two large ropes.
+The Black Nazarene is processed upon the Ándas, and traditionally only men were permitted to be mamámasán ("bearers"), the devotees pulling the wheeled ándas by its two large ropes.
 In recent years, female mamámasán have been allowed to participate, with pregnant women barred for safety reasons.
 There is also the custom of vying to touch the Kanang Balikat, or the rope to the side of the image's right shoulder.
 Folk belief holds it to possesses great sanctity, as it is closer to imitating the image bearing the Cross.

-Marshals from the Minor Basilica, known as the Hijos del Nazareno ("Sons of the Nazarene"), form an honour guard around the image, and are the only people permitted to ride the Ándas for the duration of the Traslación.
+Marshals from the Minor Basilica, known as the Hijos del Nazareno ("Sons of the Nazarene"), form an honor guard around the image, and are the only people permitted to ride the ándas for the duration of the Traslación.
 The Hijos – distinguishes from maroon-clad devotees by their yellow and white shirts – have the primary task of protecting the icon from damage and directing the mamámasán in front and behind using hand gestures, voice commands (sometimes through a megaphone), and whistle signals.
-In addition, they help devotees clamber up onto the Ándas to briefly touch the icon's cross, and wipe the image with cloths tossed at them.
-The wiping of cloth on the image, which is also done during the Pahalík ("kissing") ritual held the eve of the Traslación, follows the folk belief that cloth can absorb the powers of a holy object (usually and specifically its curative abilities).
-This sanctity-through-contact descends from the ancient custom of ex brandea (cloth wiped on the bodies or tombs of the Twelve Apostles), itself part of the wider category of Third-class relics.
+In addition, they help devotees clamber up onto the ándas to briefly touch the icon's cross, and wipe the image with cloths tossed at them.

-No Traslación were held in 2021, 2022, and 2023 due to the COVID-19 pandemic.
-Instead, Padungaw ("viewing") of the Black Nazarene, masses were heard repeatedly in Quiapo Church and "Walk of Faith" procession is introduced this 2023 as alternative to yearly traditional Traslación.
-It is estimated around 88,000 devotees joined the procession, started from Quirino Grandstand at Luneta Park and then finished in the Minor Basilica of the Black Nazarene or commonly known as Quiapo Church.